noamLeiv13/DataDevInterviewKit/README.md

     - URL shortener
     - Social media platform (e.g., Instagram)
     - Chat application
       - (Data Engineer) Design a pipeline that processes 30-second batches of IoT sensor data and writes them to S3 in a device-specific folder.
 Ensure the system handles large data volumes, scales efficiently, and preserves the order of the data.
+        Each batch contains data from multiple IoT devices and has the following format:

+            [
+              {
+                "device_id": "device_001",
+                "timestamp": "2024-10-06T12:00:00Z",
+                "sensor_data": {
+                  "temperature": 22.5,
+                  "humidity": 45.6
+                }
+              }
+            ]

         **Requirements**:

         1.**Scalability**: Handle increasing data volume and devices.

         2.**Data Ordering**: Preserve the order of time-sensitive sensor data.

         3.**Device-Specific Storage**: Write data to unique S3 folders per device.
         **Considerations**:
         - How to scale the pipeline?
         - How to maintain data order?

 - For each design, thoroughly explain:
     - Database structure